 - Quality over Quantity – Take time to review your proposal before submission.
 Submitting multiple session proposals will not increase your chances of having a session selected for VMworld 2015.

 After submitting your proposal, a confirmation email will be sent to the author indicated within the submission profile.
 Please ensure that emails from firstname.lastname@example.org are not considered as spam by your e-mail provider.

-All submitted abstracts will go through a comprehensive review process.
-The abstracts are reviewed by an internal committee of subject matter experts as well as an external committee of customers and partners who are also subject matter experts.
+All submitted abstracts go through a comprehensive review process.
+The abstracts are reviewed by an internal committee of subject matter experts, as well as an external committee of customers and partners.
 Lastly, we open up the session abstracts to public voting.
 We encourage all VMworld attendees past and present to participate in this valuable voting exercise as it truly helps us drive the highest quality agenda possible.
-For more information on how to vote on sessions, go to www.vmworld.com.

-You will be notified no later than June 2nd if your proposal has been accepted for the VMworld 2014 agenda or not.
-Notifications will also detail which program you have been accepted for: San Francisco, Barcelona, or both.
-If selected, the Speaker Resource Center also opens on June 2nd and is chock full of information to help guide presenters, new and old, through the detailed timeline and deliverables required of VMworld speakers.
-You will also be put on a distribution list for a weekly speaker newsletter to keep you up to date on all things VMworld.
+You’ll be notified no later than June 23rd whether or not your proposal has been accepted for the VMworld 2015 agenda, and for which program: San Francisco, Barcelona, or both.
+If selected, the Speaker Resource Center also opens on June 12th and is chock full of information to help guide presenters, new and old, through the detailed timeline and deliverables required of VMworld speakers.
+You’ll also receive a weekly speaker newsletter to keep you up to date on all things VMworld.